TakeprofitTechnology/ReleaseNotes/TPT Social trading.md

 # TPT Social trading

+## Version 2026.9.15.1043 (17 September, 2026)
+### Changes
+* Editing or removing a server connection now takes effect right away.
+Before, the old connection kept working for a few more seconds, and the balances, equity, deals and copy errors it sent in that time were still applied to the server's accounts.
+The accounts are now rebuilt from the new connection instead.
+* Balance and equity readings taken through the old connection are no longer used.
+Before, an outdated figure could be treated as the latest one — the stop-loss check could act on it.
+The PnL display now keeps its previous values until the new connection reports.
+* The following fee is now charged up to the unfollow day only.
+Before, if the final settlement ran on a later day (for example an unfollow on Friday evening settled on Monday), the follower was also charged for the days in between.
+* Unfollowing on the same day the strategy was created is still free of following fee, even when the settlement runs on a later day.
+* Turning leader fees off after an unfollow no longer cancels that unfollow's settlement.
+* Removed the tooltips in the side panel of the admin, follower and leader panels — they repeated what was already shown on the screen.
+* Added spacing between the table and the button on the Symbol Mappings and Bulk Rules screens, where the button was stuck to the table.

 ## Version 2026.8.31.1077 (1 September, 2026)
 ### Changes
 * Deleting a server now also deletes its bulk rules.